-Metropolitan Museum of Art: Students explore the Hall of Asian Art, specifically focusing on Chinese artifacts and art.
+Metropolitan Museum of Art: Led by Linda Incantalupo, a PS11 parent, students explore the Hall of Asian Art, specifically focusing on Chinese artifacts and art.
 The experience includes looking at and sketching a number of artifacts.

 Walking tour of Chinatown through MOCA: Through the Museum of the Chinese American, students are guided on a walking tour of Chinatown.
 Students learn about how this community prepares for and celebrates the Chinese New Year, in America.
 Following the tour, students dine at an authentic Chinese restaurant.